 The organisation of Oxford University is complex and consists of the central University and colleges.
 The central University is composed of academic departments and research centres, administrative departments, libraries and museums.
 The 38 colleges are self-governing and financially independent institutions, which are related to the central University in a federal system.
 The collegiate system is considered to be the heart of the University's success, giving students and academics the benefits of belonging both to a large, internationally renowned institution and to a small, interdisciplinary academic community.
-The different roles of the colleges and University have evolved over time and more information about the structure of the collegiate University and what roles are currently played by whom can be found here:
+The different roles of the colleges and University have evolved over time and more information about the structure of the collegiate University and what roles are currently played by whom can be found here: https://staff.admin.ox.ac.uk/structure-and-organisation

-A graduate student's college is treated as his/her official address for all university correspondence, so it is important to check your mailbox in college regularly, and to inform your college if you are away from Oxford.
+A graduate student's college is treated as the official address for all university correspondence, so it is important to check your mailbox in college regularly, and to inform your college if you are away from Oxford.